odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 This article explains how to integrate PHPUnit as testing framework, but won't cover PHPUnit itself, which has its own excellent [documentation](https://phpunit.readthedocs.io/).

+This article covers the most used test topics: Unit tests and HTTP tests.

+In the future I plan to write about other topics like database tests, browser tests and console tests.

 ## Installation